feature-image

 • Workshop alumni posted Pro Bowl seasons and standout stats after training

-Away from team training sessions, a former Cincinnati Bengals player wants to help NFL wide receivers elevate their game.
+Away from team training sessions, a former Cincinnati Bengals player wants to help NFL wide receivers improve their game.
 While the NFL offseason is up and running with some receivers yet to land a team, former WR Chad “Ochocinco” Johnson is ready to lend a “helping hand,” and all he needs is three days.

 “Dear @NFL receivers, my WR Workshop is coming up next month, I am formally invited EVERYONE via video,” wrote Chad Johnson on X. “All i need is 3 days to add something to your game that can make a huge difference on Sundays.”